jasonsbarr/liszt/README.md

-# Liszt Precursor
+# Nyx Precursor

-Repo for trying out the code I will eventually write on camera for the Liszt Programming Language
+Repo for trying out the code I will eventually write on camera for the Nyx Programming Language

 Written with TypeScript v4.8.4.